ChiaraGiacomelli/IPPA/README.md

 Repeat the uploading, plotting, and calculation for all the gradients you want to analyse Then export the csv file for further processing

+**CC-BY**
+Chiara Giacomelli
+20250616
+Currently PostDoc in the Proteome Dynamics lab of Matthias Selbach at the Max Delbrück Center for Molecular Medicine